playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaErrorHandling.md

 @[default](code/ScalaErrorHandling.scala)

-Checkout the full API documentation for [`DefaultHttpErrorHandler`](api/scala/play/api/http/DefaultHttpErrorHandler.html) to see what methods are available to override, and how you can take advantage of them.
+Check out the full API documentation for [`DefaultHttpErrorHandler`](api/scala/play/api/http/DefaultHttpErrorHandler.html) to see what methods are available to override, and how you can take advantage of them.